Home

 Ellis Boal grew up in Winnetka, Illinois, spending summers in Charlevoix.
 He worked on the family sheep farm there, stacking hay and cleaning the barn.

 He attended Bowdoin College in Brunswick, Maine, excelling academically and athletically.
-He graduated in 1966, cum laude with high honors.
-He started graduate school in the math department of the University of Chicago on a four-year NSF fellowship, and left after a year.
+He graduated in 1966, cum laude with high honors, ΦBK.
+After hitch-hiking around Europe he started graduate school in the math department of the University of Chicago on a multi-year NSF fellowship, and left after a year.

 Disillusioned with an elite, suburban school, Boal left Michigan after a year, migrating to Detroit with 35 of the student SDS chapter to become revolutionary working-class organizers.
 Leaving the group within months, he continued to share its goals.
 He returned to law school at Wayne State in Detroit, changing his intended interest from criminal law to labor law.
 Wayne accepted his Michigan credits, and he graduated in December 1972.

-He had a solo practice in the city for 25 years, specializing in labor, particularly in dissident labor in the UAW and Teamsters unions.
+After working for a short time with a firm, he had a solo practice in the city for 26 years, specializing in labor, particularly in dissident labor in the UAW and Teamsters unions.

 |